 Coordinates the scheduling and use of City facilities (i.e., indoor practices, Shaws Lane fields, High School fields, etc.)

+High School Liaison

+Be a point of contact between DYSL and the Dover High School Softball Program in an attempt to create an open line of communication between the groups.

+Attend DYSL Board meetings to share any information, questions or concerns from the Dover High School Softball Program with the DYSL Board

+Share any information, questions or concerns from DYSL Board with the Dover High School Softball Program

 The Xtreme Subcommittee Chair shall:

 Be the point of contact between the DYSL Board of Directors and the Xtreme Division